Team-Recursion-04/Autonomous-Driving-System/README.md

 ### Discussion

-For YOLO based approach, it achieves real-time and the accuracy are quite satisfactory.
-Only in some cases, it may failure to detect the small car thumbnail in distance.
-My intuition is that the original input image is in resolution of 1280x720, and it needs to be downscaled to 448x448, so the car in distance will be tiny and probably quite distorted in the downscaled image (448x448).
-In order to correctly identify the car in distance, we might need to either crop the image instead of directly downscaling it, or retrain the network.
+YOLO based approach achieves real-time and the accuracy are quite satisfactory.
+Only in some cases, it may failure to detect the small car thumbnail in distance.In order to correctly identify the car in distance, we might need to either crop the image or retrain the network.
-Another Alternative is using SVM based approach